BryzeTheGreat/Blizz-Beginner-Progress/README.md

 # Blizz-Beginner-Progress
-This repository is going to record my progress from my first project till the recent :D
+This is my first version of my Blizz Project :D